Claudel Achille – International Human Resource Management MSc

 What has your experience of the programme been like?

 I am finding it very valuable.
 Lecturecasts and reading materials provide very good content and the programme schedule is manageable.
 I enjoyed the seminars offered during Modules 2 and 3.
 I have enjoyed the interactions with all three lecturers to date.
 They have been helpful, knowledgeable and fair.
 I was also pleased that the Examination Board reviews the grading of our assignments and therefore provides an objective adjudication of grades.
 I think this process builds confidence.
 I have made a connection with one classmate and we keep up on WhatsApp as we worked together on a group assignment.
-Group assignments I also enjoy, and I would recommend they are built into the assessment criteria.

 What has inspired you most during your studies so far?